|

 Add the seasoning mix to the Napa cabbage.
 Be sure to raise the leaves and spread the mix throughout the cabbage.

-Place into glass mason jar(s), leaving room at the top of the jar to accommodate swelling, and refrigerate.
+Place into storage container(s), leaving room at the top to accommodate swelling, and refrigerate.

 Depending on your "sour" level, the kimchi will be ready to serve in anywhere from one hour to several days.